 Plan 2 loans: What information about my student loan do I need to fill in my tax return?

-When filling in your tax return, you will need to include the total of any student loan repayments you have already made under PAYE.
-Also, although they usually get their information from HMRC, you might sometimes need to inform the Student Loans Company (SLC) direct of PAYE repayments you have made, for example, if there is a delay in passing information from HMRC to SLC.
+When filling in your tax return, you will need to include the total of any student loan repayments you have already made under Pay As You Earn (PAYE).
+Also, although they usually get their information from HM Revenue & Customs (HMRC), you might sometimes need to inform the Student Loans Company (SLC) direct of PAYE repayments you have made, for example, if there is a delay in passing information from HMRC to the SLC.

 We would recommend you always keep your payslips.

 If you have a single job in a tax year, your form P60 from your employer at the end of the year will show how much has been deducted in repayments.

 But if you move from one job to another, the form P45 your old employer gives you does not show the total deductions made in that employment.
 Your old employer will only have ticked a box on the form P45 to indicate to your new employer that student loan repayments should continue being collected.